getpawprint/slate/source/includes/_insurance.md

 invoice_date | datetime or string | invoice date; pick one if the user submitted multiple invoice_total | number | Sum of all invoice amounts files | int[] | User-uploaded files from the `file` table.
-All the pet's `pdfRecords` (official vet records) will be automatically attached to the insurance claim.
+All the pet's `pdfRecords` (official vet records) will be automatically attached to the insurance claim. additional_insurance | object? | If the user has additional assurance; `null` means no. additional_insurance.name | string | The other insurance company's name additional_insurance.cancel_date | date? | Cancellation date of the other policy; `null` means the other policy is still active.

 ## Get user's existing claims (summary)